Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 checks and bull rush attempts as described for ledges (see Special Floors).
 Low walls likewise provide cover to bridge occupants.

+### Chutes and Chimneys
-**Chutes and Chimneys:** Stairs aren't the only way to move up and down in a dungeon.
+Stairs aren't the only way to move up and down in a dungeon.
 Sometimes a vertical shaft connects levels of a dungeon or links a dungeon with the surface.
 Chutes are usually traps that dump characters into a lower area---often a place featuring some dangerous situation with which they must contend.

+### Pillar
-**Pillar:** A common sight in any dungeon, pillars and columns give support to ceilings.
+A common sight in any dungeon, pillars and columns give support to ceilings.
 The larger the room, the more likely it has pillars.
 As a rule of thumb, the deeper in the dungeon a room is, the thicker the pillars need to be to support the overhead weight.
 Pillars